Pranavisriya/sales-agent/README.md

 ## Features

-- Recommend products based on your criteria such as minimum rating and minimum price
+- Smart recommendations: Filter by your chosen criteria (e.g., minimum rating, price range).
-- Check whether the products are in stock or not
+- Inventory checks: Verify whether items are in stock before you decide.
-- Checkout the product if you are intrested to buy
+- Guided checkout: Seamlessly proceed to purchase the products you’re interested in.

 ## License